Vashon Artists in Schools

 Our mission has always been to build upon and enhance curriculum in the arts across subject areas by providing students with enriching and challenging multidisciplinary learning opportunities.
-To do this we pair local artists with teachers at the district in classroom-based Direct Learning Residencies, integrating art into core subjects.
+To do this we pair local artists with teachers at the district in classroom-based Direct Learning Residencies, integrating art into other core subjects.
 These residencies provide opportunities for students to engage more deeply with their learning, making connections between their curriculum, themselves, and their community.
 By bringing the arts to students in the classroom we eliminate barriers to access and aim to engage all students.
 Each year approximately 80% of students are involved with at least one of the 20+ residencies happening across the district.
 Vashon’s small population has supported VAIS year after year because islanders place a high value on the arts and trust in the transformative power of artistic experiences to develop our children into compassionate, creative problem solvers.

 In addition to the classroom-based Direct Learning Residencies we also support student-created Public Art Projects in our community, as well as Artist Mentorships.
 Mentorships give teachers an opportunity to become students themselves as they deepen their experience of art and creativity and broaden their skills base for teaching in their own classrooms by working directly with master teaching artists.

-How it Works
+How It Works

 Each fall, VISD teachers preK-12 have access to a roster of vetted teaching artists and are invited to apply for a residency.
 Teachers are encouraged to work closely with an artist partner in developing the application.
-A committee, including staff-members from Vashon Center for the Arts and Vashon Island School District, make funding decisions in early December.
-Residencies range from 10-40 hours and typically take place between January and June.
+A committee, including staff-members from Vashon Center for the Arts and Vashon Island School District, make funding decisions in early November.
+Residencies range from 10-40 hours and typically take place between December and June.

-Thank you for your support of our students!
+Thank you for supporting our students!